John McIntosh Kell: After the war

 After the end of the Civil War, Kell returned home to Georgia and became a farmer.
 Later years, he served as Adjutant General of Georgia.
+He also served as an early keeper of the Capitol Building and Grounds.
+His work in the U.S. Navy, C.S.A.
+Navy, and work as groundskeeper at the Capitol were all commemorated through symbolism in the portrait of him commissioned by the Georgia General Assembly in 1912.
 He wrote his memoir, Recollections of a Naval Life Including the Cruises of Confederate Steamers "Sumter" and "Alabama" near the end of his life, It was released in 1900.

 John McIntosh Kell died at his home in Sunnyside, Georgia on October 5, 1900, and is buried in Oak Hill Cemetery, Griffin, Georgia.
+The Georgia General Assembly honored him posthumously with a portrait in by Emma Cheves Wilkinson in 1912.

 Honors

 The John McIntosh Kell Camp #107 of the Sons of Confederate Veterans located in Griffin, Georgia, is named in his memory and honor on July 18, 1898.

 Papers

 The Georgia Historical Society holds the papers of John McIntosh Kell and his wife, Julia Blanche Munroe Kell.